noir-lang/noir/docs/docs/dev_docs/contracts/compiling.md

 An Aztec.nr contract can [call a function](./syntax/functions.md) in another contract via `context.call_private_function` or `context.call_public_function`.
 However, this requires manually assembling the function selector and manually serialising the arguments, which is not type-safe.

-To make this easier, the compiler can generate contract interface structs that expose a convenience method for each function listed in a given contract ABI.
+To make this easier, the compiler can generate contract interface structs that expose a convenience method for each function listed in a given contract artifact.
 These structs are intended to be used from another contract project that calls into the current one.
 For each contract, two interface structs are generated: one to be used from private functions with a `PrivateContext`, and one to be used from open functions with a `PublicContext`.

 To generate them, include a `--interface` option in the compile command with a path to the target folder for the generated Aztec.nr interface files: